People & Organisations Research Cluster

 - Joanne Mackowski (Supervisors: Prof. Daskalaki and Dr. Evans)

-Professor Daskalaki leads the project Alternative Organizational Forms and Social Transformation in times of crisis, funded by the British Academy of Management in collaboration with Professor Marianna Fotaki (Warwick Business School).
-It explores new forms of organising (and organisation-creation) in relation to entrepreneurship and social transformation.
+Professor Daskalaki leads the project Alternative Organizational Forms and Social Transformation in times of crisis, funded by the British Academy of Management, in collaboration with Professor Marianna Fotaki (Warwick Business School).
+It explores new forms of organizing (and organisation-creation) in relation to entrepreneurship and social transformation.
 By focusing on contemporary socio-economic environments in flux, the project focuses on alternative modes of organizing not as oppositional resistance forces, but new assemblages that co-constitute new socialities that urgently need to be actualized.
 The project aims to propose a framework, which can pave the way towards embedded and socially transformative organizing.
 The project includes the following strands: a) Unemployment and identities; b) Unemployment and careers transformation; c) Public entrepreneurship and organisation-creation; d) Solidarity Spaces and Structures of Autonomy and e) Organizing, Values Practices and Solidarity Economy.
+In her project, Stories On the Move: Translocal Work & Digital Communities of Practice, Professor Maria Daskalaki and Dr Dimitra Vladimirou (Coventry University) explore translocal careers and mobility as organizational phenomena by considering the effects of cosmopolitan careers on personal and professional identities.
+The project also includes an online platform, a ‘blog of blogs’ where participants can tell their own stories of living and working across borders.
+In this virtual space, the project participants engage with other participants to help shape the emerging landscape of mobile work patterns and cosmopolitan careers.

 Leading research on mutually satisfying and sustainable flexible working practices